Wodajo/Blue/EDR tests.md

 Static group - groups with not-variable stats like Windows, Linux, full disk encrypted Dynamic group - e.g. problematic, not activated sec. product -> can update automatically & can use rules (like "if sth new in problematic group - alert and run command x")

+One of the usefull stuff is making a policy to block phishing sites